TonyXTYan/HeLab/README.md

 - https://github.com/adareau/HAL
   - data need to be arranged in a particular format
   - difficult to do multiple analysis in one app.
+  - GUI built from Qt Designer, instead of programmatically generated GUI (hard to debug and add features).

 ---